n-WN/my-stars/README.md

 *   [oacia/stalker\_trace\_so](https://github.com/oacia/stalker_trace_so) - 一个IDA插件，利用frida-stalker在加载so时打印出所有函数调用，解决frida-trace无法在so加载时trace的问题

-*   [Alibaba-NLP/DeepResearch](https://github.com/Alibaba-NLP/DeepResearch) - Tongyi DeepResearch, the Leading Open-source DeepResearch Agent
+*   [Alibaba-NLP/DeepResearch](https://github.com/Alibaba-NLP/DeepResearch) - Tongyi Deep Research, the Leading Open-source Deep Research Agent

 *   [xorbitsai/inference](https://github.com/xorbitsai/inference) - Replace OpenAI GPT with another LLM in your app by changing a single line of code.
 Xinference gives you the freedom to use any LLM you need.
 With Xinference, you're empowered to run inference with any open-source language models, speech recognition models, and multimodal models, whether in the cloud, on-premises, or even on your laptop.

-*   [willccbb/verifiers](https://github.com/willccbb/verifiers) - Verifiers for LLM Reinforcement Learning
+*   [PrimeIntellect-ai/verifiers](https://github.com/PrimeIntellect-ai/verifiers) - Environments for LLM Reinforcement Learning

 *   [huggingface/peft](https://github.com/huggingface/peft) - 🤗 PEFT: State-of-the-art Parameter-Efficient Fine-Tuning.